shemramirez/iphone_nfc_library/README.md

 # LIBRARY - HOW TO USE
 NDEF
  1. To implement the app first is to apply the requirements mention above
- 2. Call the Property MitNDEFReader, MitNDEFWrite
+ 2. Call the Property NDEFReader, NDEFWrite
  3. Initiate the viewcontroller
  4. For reading - call the scanner
     For writing: